wenzelm/slidr-sloppr/README.md

 Threads (default: all available cores obtained by `nproc`)

 `-T <dir>`
 Path to directory for temporary files.
 Default is your system's TMPDIR; specifying this option will change TMPDIR.
-For running SLIDR, it is highly recommended to choose a large TMP directory to avoid bottlenecks associated with the default `/tmp` partition.
+For running SLIDR, it is highly recommended to choose a large TMP directory to avoid potential bottlenecks associated with the default `/tmp` partition.

 <a name="input"></a>
 #### RNA-Seq data input